Apply Now

 DETAILS

-This course provides an overview of contemporary healthcare systems and organizations.
-Within this overview the research, health policy, regulation, and law are examined from the perspective of how these factors shape healthcare organizations.
-Available technology tools to interpret and organize health data is investigated in relation to health system productivity.
-This course synthesizes leadership and system theory into understanding the healthcare industry and program development to become a leader in patient centered care and positive health outcomes.
+This course provides an overview of contemporary health care systems and organizations.
+Within this overview, research, health policy, regulation, and law are examined from the perspective of how these factors shape health care organizations.
+Available technology to interpret and organize health data is investigated in relation to health system productivity.
+This course synthesizes leadership and systems theory into understanding the health care industry and becoming a leader in patient-centered care.

 NRS 700